devharsh2k4/Bet-a-Bug/README.md

-    #Bet-A-Bug
+    #VegaBattle

-    Bet-A-Bug is a gamified competitive coding platform designed to make coding challenges more engaging and exciting.
+    VegaBattle is a gamified competitive coding platform designed to make coding challenges more engaging and exciting.
 The platform allows users to participate in versus battles, where two individuals face off in real-time coding challenges.
 Each player can place a bet, creating a prize pool that the winner takes home after the competition.

     In addition to head-to-head battles, the platform also features a solo mode where individual users can tackle coding challenges and earn rewards through a path of achievements.
 This mode tracks users' progress and provides a sense of growth and accomplishment.